 The school undertakes to provide the service of education to its students that will be broad and challenging in nature.
-Students will be prepared for Junior and Leaving Certificate examinations and a comprehensive Transition Year Programme will be provided for all students.
-The school also undertakes to provide a wide range of extra-curricular activities in an attempt to enhance the social, personal, sporting and aesthetic development of students.
+Students will be prepared for Junior and Leaving Certificate examinations and a comprehensive Transition Year Programme will be provided for students.
+The school also undertakes to provide a wide range of extra-curricular activities to enhance the social, personal, sporting and aesthetic development of students.